samstansfield/Portfolio/Dissertation/ReadMe.md

 There are some graphs included here.
 Some explanation is required.
 Basically J = 2m+N-1 where m is the "z" compoent of angular momentum and N is the number of spatial dimensions.
 The lowest angular momentum states in three dimen then have J=2.
 I've also included the J=1 states which are correspond to the two dimensional problem.

 There are five graphs for each J value.
-They are labelled by the greek letter \nu.
+They are labelled by the greek letter [\nu].